piou13/logicapps-keyvault-integration/README.md

  - Using a service account is not reliable (in my opinion)
  - Using a SPN is good but mostly required the creation and configuration of a dedicated Azure App Registration (to be included in the provisioning script)
  - Azure App Registration secrets may expire! like a password for a service account (regarding some companies policies).
 You need to manage the life cycle.
  - The connector is represented by an "API Connection" object (*Microsoft.Web/connections*) that needs to be declared in the ARM template.
+Moreover, API Connections require, in some cases, manual steps after deployment.

 All of these burden the automation, development and maintenance process.